hunterdyar/Clayze-Site/content/assignments/prior-investigation.md

 ---
 title: Investigate Priors Paper
 ---

+*In design research terms, this is 'Literature Review'.*

 Analyze an existing modeling-for-XR tool, research project, interface, or software.

 Every student will be given a different tool to explore.